Co-op leads to full-time position for new Georgian graduate

 Brad says being able to put all the classroom theory and practice into actual work allowed him to network with people and suppliers in the field and be more efficient coming out of school.

 “I’m so thankful to already have a full-time position in such a great company,” he says.
 “I can’t wait to see what the future holds for me here.”

 - Daniel talks about what he learned on his Marine Technology – Navigation co-ops

-- Ronjay talks about his Bachelor of Business Administration (Management and Leadership) co-op placement
+- Ronjay talks about his Bachelor of Business Administration (Management and Leadership) co-op work term

 - Madeline tells us about her co-op experience in Business – Accounting